rusergei2010/AWSCourse2019/Lecture_7_Lambda/readme.md

 3. Add Permission in case of error.
 SES should appear in the resources of Lambda.
 4. Go to SES mail verification service.
 $aws lambda add-permission --function-name MAIL_Service --action lambda:InvokeFunction --statement-id sns --principal sns.amazonaws.com --output text
-4. If inokation and Mail Service is not available then check SergeySESRolesForLambda role in IAM and add SES permissions
+4. If invokation and Mail Service is not available then check SergeySESRolesForLambda role in IAM and add SES permissions
 5. Check Whatch Logs for latest logging: Logs -> Mail_SERVICE log

 SES can be deployed on one region only: us-east-2!